-Have you have spent years working with golf instructors?
+OR are you a golf veteran who have spent years working with golf instructors?
 You know your golf swing mechanics are solid, but you are still struggling with one of the 16 swing characteristics (see below)?
 Is your body keeping you from reaching that momentous landmark of finally breaking into the 70's or 80's, but instead, you get hindered with residual back, hip, or knee pain during during or after your round?
 Are you plagued with continual muscular tightness before or after your swing?

 Guess what?
 It may not be your fault.
 It may be a body mechanical issue.
 Your body may be having problems folding up, turning, or holding the specific positions and/or unable to generate the muscular force or torque to counter the demands golf will put on your body.
 Let Muscular System Solutions help.
 It's simple.
 If you move better.
 You'll golf better.

 How Muscle Activation Techniques™ cAN Help you Golf Better

 We have uniquely blended the Titleist Performance Institute Screen (TPI) and Greg Roskophf's Muscle Activation Techniques™ to create GolfMATchanics.
 At GolfMATchanics we strictly focus on the medical and fitness side of golf.
 Our ability to specialize in understanding the biomechanics of the golf swing, through the body swing connection.
 We are able to break down the joint kinematics of each position needed for the golf swing.
 The areas that are hindered with the necessary range of motion can help us create a plan to help increase flexibility, through neuromuscular re-education, which in-turn will improve strength in the areas that lack motor control alleviating the areas of compensation, pain, and breakdown during your round, then integrate the golfer into a strength program to keep his or her body golf fit.